Ochar22/Ochar22/README.md

-- 👋 Hi, I’m @Ochar22
+- 👋 Hi, I’m steve
-- 👀 I’m interested in ...
+- 👀 I’m interested in trading
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning trading
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on trading
-- 📫 How to reach me ...
+- 📫 How to reach me 0740511977
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+Steve is that their name originates from the Greek word "Stephanos," meaning "crown" or "wreath of honor," essentially signifying a sense of distinction and prestige associated with the name.

 <!---
-Ochar22/Ochar22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+steve is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->